 Thanks to Ingrid from Second-Half Travels for this regional Japanese snack recommendation

-Have you ever looked at this emoji 🍡 while using FB, IG etc and have wondered ‘what is that’?
-Well, that is one of Japan’s favourite snacks – Dango.
-Dango consist of three (usually) white or coloured balls made of mochi-ko.
+Have you ever looked at this emoji 🍡 while using FB, IG, etc, and wondered ‘What is that’?
+Well, that is one of Japan’s favorite snacks – Dango.
+Dango consists of three (usually) white or colored balls made of mochi-ko.
 Mochi is glutinous rice paste, grilled and shaped into balls; and then steamed and boiled.

 In Japan, dangos are eaten throughout the year, mostly served with green tea.
 But during festivals, they are the most popular, along with choco-bananas.
-Traditionally, dangos have been offered to the Gods during some festivals, especially the Mitarashi Festival at Shimogamo Shrine, Kyoto.
-The Dango brought as offerings usually come in three colours: white, red and green (same colours that you find in the emoji )
+Traditionally, dangos have been offered to the Gods during some festivals, especially the Mitarashi Festival at Shimogamo Shrine, in Kyoto.
+The Dango brought as offerings usually come in three colors: white, red, and green (the same colours that you find in the emoji )

-Thanks to Mainak of Places in Pixel for contributing Dango as a great savoury Japanese snack
+Thanks to Mainak of Places in Pixel for contributing Dango as a great savory Japanese snack

-One of my favourite Japanese snack foods is Jagariko sticks.
-These are a kind of alternative potato chip that are shaped like French fries and packaged in a little cup.
+One of my favorite Japanese snack foods is Jagariko sticks.
+These are a kind of alternative potato chips that are shaped like French fries and packaged in a little cup.
 You can find them in practically every convenience and 7/11 store across the country.
 The name Jagariko comes from the word “Jagaimo” which means potato in Japanese.

 Jagariko sticks are crunchy on the outside and soft on the inside.
-They are sold in a ton of different flavours.
-Some of these are pretty similar to what you may expect to find with western potato chips – i.e. plain flavour, cheese flavour, etc. You can also find flavours that are so quintessentially Japanese and worth a try – e.g. mentaiko flavour (raw fish!) and butter potato which is sweet and may sound odd for a potato chip, but somehow it just works!
-There have actually been hundreds of flavours released since the chip was first introduced in 1995, and there are often new seasonal ones.
+They are sold in a ton of different flavors.
+Some of these are pretty similar to what you may expect to find with western potato chips – i.e. plain flavor, cheese flavor, etc. You can also find flavors that are so quintessentially Japanese and worth a try – e.g. mentaiko flavor (raw fish!) and butter potato which is sweet and may sound odd for a potato chip, but somehow it just works!
+There have actually been hundreds of flavors released since the chip was first introduced in 1995, and there are often new seasonal ones.

 Potato chip aficionados may also like to try Jagabee sticks.
 These are made by the same brand as Jagariko (Calbee) but they are much crunchier!
 Japanese snack foods are great to pack in your bag while hiking in Kyoto, Fuji, etc, or to sample while on long Shinkansen journeys < don’t forget your JR Pass to save money!

 Thanks to Melissa from High Heels and a BackPack for recommending this ubiquitous snack from Japan.

 To find Tako Tamago, head over to Kyoto’s market called Nishiki.
-Also nicknamed Kyoto’s kitchen, Nishiki is well known for an array of delicacies and fresh seafood.
+Also nicknamed Kyoto’s Kitchen, Nishiki is well known for its array of delicacies and fresh seafood.

 While we searched for Tako Tamago in other regions around Japan, we never found it anywhere else but in Kyoto.”